-Please refer to definitions of Active Power (Watts, W), Apparent Power (VA) and Power Factor (PF) at Section 2.1.
-In the explanation below, the values of Power are expressed in Apparent Power (VA).
-Corresponding Active Power (Watts, W) will depend upon the type of load (Resistive or Reactive) and it's Power Factor, (PF) (The value of PF may range from 1 to 0.5).
+Please refer to definitions of Active Power (Watts), Apparent Power (VA) and Power Factor (PF) at Section 2.
+In the explanation below, the values of Power are expressed in Apparent Power in VA.
+Corresponding Active Power (Watts, W) will depend upon the type of load (Resistive or Reactive) and it's Power Factor (Power Factor may range from 1 to 0.5).
 Please note the following:

-- Active Power (Watts, W) = Apparent Power (VA) x Power Factor (PF). - For resistive type of loads, the Power Factor (PF) = 1 and hence, Apparent Power (VA) = Active Power (Watts, W) - For reactive types of loads, the Power Factor (PF) will be < 1 (up to 0.5) and hence, the Active Power (Watts, W) will be less than the Apparent Power (VA)
+- Active Power (Watts) = Apparent Power (VA) x Power Factor (PF). - For resistive type of loads, the Power Factor = 1 and hence, Apparent Power (VA) = Active Power (Watts, W) - For reactive types of loads, the Power Factor will be < 1 (up to 0.5) and hence, the Active Power (Watts, W) will be less than the Apparent Power (VA)